New York Helicopter Tour: Costs, Experiences & Best Offers

 - A special flight for photographers

 You’ll find the most important info on each of the three helicopter flights in the following table.
 Detailed information for each of the offers follows below the table.

 |Duration||15 minutes||60 minutes||25 minutes|

 |Additional passengers||Yes, up to 6 persons||No||Yes, 2 persons|

 Cheap helicopter tour New York

 A helicopter ride is of course never a cheap thrill.
-You’ll generally always pay at least 200 euros for this unique experience.
+You’ll generally always pay at least 250 dollars for this unique experience.
 Even so, you can save some money by choosing the right provider.

 There are relatively many providers in New York for cheap helicopter rides.
 These flights usually start at the Downtown Manhattan Heliport on the East River.

 Helicopters start sightseeing tours there every three minutes.
 So there’s a lot happening there.

 The flights that are offered here are very similar to one another: they last between 12 and 20 minutes, and you see the most important sights in Manhattan and also the Statue of Liberty and Ellis Island from above.